ArcShahi/arc_color/README.md

 ## Change Logs ! 📑
 ### Ver 1.2 [current] ☑️✅
-- Added more colors in CPP color Library.
+- Added more colors in CPP color Header file.
 -  Improved Syntax for Changing  Color in C and Performance optimization.